 Saint Vincent offers merit scholarships of up to $21,000 per year.

 Along the way, you’ll discover more about yourself, your power to make a difference for others, and what it means to lead a life of purpose.

 The world is your classroom

-Students in every major will conduct original research or creative work.
+Students in every major conduct original research or creative work.
 For instance, all science majors conduct a three-semester research project, working closely with faculty and fellow students.
-Many go on to share their work at national and international conferences.
+Many students go on to share their work at national and international conferences.

-Students can also choose to study abroad, with options in dozens of countries.
+Students can also choose to study abroad with options in dozens of countries.
 From the breadth of the liberal arts curriculum to the excitement of hands-on learning, the goal is to encourage a love for learning that endures.

 The sense of community that Saint Vincent is known for is fostered from the day you arrive on campus.
 Orientation lasts five weeks and involves more than 150 upperclassmen whose mission is to make freshmen feel at home.
-Every student is matched with an upperclassman who serves as a big brother or big sister throughout the first year.
-In the residence halls (where more than 70% of students live), trained prefects foster a safe living environment and provide guidance and advice, along with activities and educational programs.
+Every student is matched with an upperclassman who serves as a big brother or sister throughout the first year.
+In the residence halls (where more than 70% of students live), trained prefects foster a safe living environment and provide guidance and advice along with activities and educational programs.

 Throughout the fall semester, Campus Ministry invites groups of freshmen to join the Benedictine monks for vesper prayers, followed by dinner and conversation.
 This Neighborhood to Neighborhood program culminates with a dinner hosted by the Archabbot.